Murder of Susanna Feldmann

-Susanna Maria Feldmann (born 2 November 2003) was a 14-year-old German girl who was raped and killed on the night of 22 May 2018 in Wiesbaden.
+Susanna Maria Feldmann (born 2 November 2003) was a 14-year-old German Jewish girl who was raped and killed on the night of 22 May 2018 in Wiesbaden.
 Ali Bashar Ahmad Zebari, a 21-year-old asylum seeker from Iraqi Kurdistan, confessed to the murder and was found guilty in July 2019 at a trial in Landgericht Wiesbaden.

 Incident description and arrest of suspect

 Susanna Feldmann was reported missing by her mother at 9 p.m. on 23 May 2018, after she had uncharacteristically not returned home for a morning appointment after a night out and telling her mother she was staying with friends.
-Shortly before being strangled to death, the victim texted a friend “Help me, I want to go and they won’t let me.
-They’re keeping me here.”
+Shortly before being strangled to death, the victim texted a friend "Help me, I want to go and they won’t let me.
+They’re keeping me here."
 Her remains were found by police in early June buried near the Ländches Railway line, after they had been tipped off about the location by a 13-year-old migrant who lived in the same refugee station as Zebari.
 She was found to have been raped and then suffocated that night.

 Feldmann's mother, Diana, had continued to receive WhatsApp messages from her daughter's phone after the time of her death.
 Diana said that the crime was not seen as anti-Semitic, because Susanna never mentioned her Jewishness, and her father was Turkish and mother originally from Russia, so she had both Turkish and Russian flags on her Instagram profile.
 Susanna had met a number of refugees in Wiesbaden, and had a crush on Ali's younger brother, KC, and Diana believes that she was tricked into the situation by KC in order to please his older brother and his gang.
 Diana Feldmann blames Germany's culture of welcoming immigrants (Willkommenskultur) and has asked that Merkel resign.